 Promoting the practice of psychotherapy and the needs of practitioners.

-The purpose of the Professional Practice Domain, along with the Professional Practice Committee, is to facilitate awareness of relevant psychotherapy issues to the Society for the Advancement of Psychotherapy members.
-The domain seeks to promote awareness of, as well as provide access to, new and relevant theoretical understandings, therapeutic methodologies, and research evidence.
-The domain also provides high quality and state-of-the-art Continuing Education programs and presentations at the APA Annual Convention to enhance training and education for professionals as well as the public community.
+The purpose of the Professional Practice Domain, along with the Professional Practice Committee, is to facilitate awareness of relevant practice issues to Division 29 members, APA membership, and the public at large.
+The domain promotes awareness of, as well as provides access to, new theoretical understandings, therapeutic methodologies, and research evidence to inform the professional practice of psychotherapists in delivering relationally attuned, culturally competent, evidence-informed care.
+The domain also provides high quality and state-of-the-art Continuing Education programs and presentations at the APA Annual Convention to enhance training and education for professionals as well as the public.

-- Those interested in becoming more involved with the Professional Practice domain can do so in a myriad of ways.
-Members may wish to submit original articles (i.e., “thought pieces” or other short articles) to the Psychotherapy Bulletin, Psychotherapy journal, or the website as a Special Feature.
+Those interested in becoming more involved with the Professional Practice Domain can do so in a myriad of ways:

-- The domain also encourages presentation and symposia submissions to the Division’s conference program at the annual APA Convention.
+- Members can also submit presentations and symposia to the Division's conference program at the annual APA Convention

 Barbara J. Thompson, Ph.D.